-It’s possible to grow your Moringa tree with a few basic supplies: potting soil for planting, stakes for supporting the plant as it grows higher on its pole (or trellis), and fertilizer (Moringa trees are nutrient hungry).
+It’s possible to grow your Moringa tree with a few basic supplies: potting soil, stakes for supporting the plant as it grows higher on its pole (or trellis), and fertilizer (Moringa trees are nutrient-hungry).

-I like growing it in the backyard; it’s a pretty big tree – so it provides some shade for the kids while they are running around.
+I like growing it in the backyard; it’s a pretty big tree – so it provides some shade for the kids while running around.

 We suggest you spend some time growing the Moringa tree, as you can make Moringa powder from the Moringa leaves.